 University Housing provides a living environment designed to enhance your learning experience at UCM.

-that location if you desire.
+if you desire.

 (Please see the “Can I change my room and/or roommate?” panel under the “Roommates” section).